 Photos of “spirits”

 Grieving families seeking closure will sometimes go to far lengths find it—and that’s exactly how William Mumler rose to fame as a spirit photographer.
-(If you prefer music to photography, these are the 15 scariest songs of all time.)
 In 1861, Mumler was working as an amateur photographer in Boston, Massachusetts, when he developed a self-portrait that appeared to have the image of a young girl in the background.
 Mumler assumed the image was a mistake—that it was the trace of an earlier negative made on the same plate—but friends and relatives argued that the girl looked like his deceased cousin.
 When the spiritualist community got hold of the image, they declared it the first photo of a spirit.
 Mumler went with it, and became rich taking “spirit photos” for families who had lost relatives in the Civil War.
 Although critics often pointed out that the figures in his photos often resembled people who were still alive—and in many cases people who had recently sat for photos—Mumler still landed a session with Mary Todd Lincoln, Abraham Lincoln’s widow.
 The photo includes a shadowy image of Lincoln in the background.
 Unfortunately, the photos are totally altered.
 This easy trick lets you check if an image is fake.

 The ghost of Coventry